josephhmltn/josephhmltn/README.md

 ![Static Badge](https://img.shields.io/badge/LinkedIn-Connect-black?style=social&logo=LinkedIn)

 ## Background & Interests
 I'm a competitive gamer turned data nerd after delving into the world of SQL and Python.
-What started as a hobby to get a competitive edge in video games paved the way into a career.
+What started as a hobby to get a competitive edge paved the way into a career.
 - 📊 Current project is a Steam game data analysis in Python and visualization in Power BI.
 - 🥅 Current goal is getting the PL-300 certification from Microsoft for Power BI.
 - 👯 I’m open to collaborate on new projects.